 - 1942-08-23 British Premier Winston Churchill flies back to London from Cairo

-- 1943-01-14 World War II: Casablanca Conference begins between Winston Churchill and Franklin D. Roosevelt
+- 1943-01-14 World War II: Casablanca Conference begins between Winston Churchill, Franklin D. Roosevelt, and other Allied representatives

 - 1943-02-16 British premier Winston Churchill contracts pneumonia